-The General fund budgeted for a transfer out \$1,500 to the Food Service special revenue to eliminate the year end deficit fund balance.
-The transfer was not needed at year end due to the Food Service fund having a positive fund balance at year end.
+The General fund budgeted for a transfer out \$1,500 to the Food Service special revenue to eliminate a potential year end deficit fund balance.
+The revised budgets did not include a transfer from the General fund to the Food Service special revenue fund.
+The actual transfer made by the school to eliminate Food Service special revenue deficit fund balance was \$1,154.